CALPADS Update Flash #220National School Lunch Program Meal Application and Alternative Income Form Requirements for 2022-23.

 CDE School Nutrition Programs Forms web page at https://www.cde.ca.gov/ls/nu/sn/fm.asp

-NOTE (as of March 2023): The preceding link is no longer valid.
-Here is a link to the CDE Universal Meals Frequently Asked Questions web page: https://www.cde.ca.gov/ls/nu/univmealsfaq.asp
+[NOTE (as of March 2023): The preceding link is no longer valid.
+Visit the CDE Universal Meals Frequently Asked Questions web page at https://www.cde.ca.gov/ls/nu/univmealsfaq.asp for relevant information.]

 CDE LCFF Frequently Asked Questions web page at https://www.cde.ca.gov/fg/aa/lc/lcfffaq.asp#PROV2and3

 Service and Support: CALPADS-CSIS Service Desk | firstname.lastname@example.org | 916-325-9210